-EMpower’s 5th grant to Mamelani assists the organization in providing transitional support to 52 young people (17 females and 35 males) preparing to leave care.
-The grant also supports Mamelani in building the capacity of Child and Youth Care Centers and a Cluster Foster Care Program to develop and implement their own transitional support arrangements.
-Finally, the grant will support Mamelani in strengthening its own capacity of engaging with policy making at the provincial and national level.
+EMpower’s 6TH grant to Mamelani will assist the organization to provide transitional support to 57 young people (26 females and 31 males) preparing to leave care.
+The grant will also support Mamelani in building the capacity of 7 Child and Youth Care Centers and 1 Cluster Foster Care Program to develop and implement their own transitional support arrangements.
+Finally, the grant will support Mamelani to continue its engagement with policy makers at the provincial and national level.

 Primary Location: Cape Town

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.